aka: Scary Scarecrow

 - The Batman version has also been adapted in the film Batman Begins (played by Cillian Murphy), the video game Batman: Arkham Asylum, and various animated TV series.

-- Heck Dr. Crane even serves as the page image for Arkham Asylum's Nightmare Fuel page.
+- Dr. Crane even serves as the page image for Arkham Asylum's Nightmare Fuel page.

-- The Straw Man was a demonic being who was certainly scary and was one of the Fear Lords, along with other nightmarish beings like Nightmare, D'Spayre, and Nox.
-Oddly enough, however, when they made their plans to conquer and rule the Earth through fear, he turned against them, betraying their plans to Doctor Strange and Daredevil.
+- The Straw Man is a demonic being who is certainly scary and was one of the Fear Lords, along with other nightmarish beings like Nightmare, D'Spayre, and Nox.
+But when they began plotting to conquer and rule the Earth through fear, he turned against them, betraying their plans to Daredevil and Doctor Strange.